JohannesFischer/photojunkies/framework/docs/en/tutorials/1-building-a-basic-site.md

 ![](_images/tutorial1_cms-basic.jpg)

 The CMS is the area in which you can manage your site content.
-You can access the cms at http://localhost/your_site_name/admin (or http://yourdomain.com/admin if you are using you own domain name).
+You can access the cms at http://localhost/your_site_name/admin (or http://yourdomain.com/admin if you are using your own domain name).
 You will be presented with a login screen.
 Login using the details you provided at installation.
 After logging in you should see the CMS interface with a list of the pages currently on your website (the site tree).
 Here you can add, delete and reorganize pages.
 If you need to delete, publish, or unpublish a page, first check "multi-selection" at the top.
 You will then be able to perform actions on any checked files using the "Actions" dropdown.
 Clicking on a page will open it in the page editing interface pictured below (we've entered some test content).